 It’s a massive contrast to the three previous Dragon Age games, which were, to a fault, unrelentingly grim, stifling experiences, and that was in no small part due to the aesthetics.
 To this day I remember finding the descent into the Deep Roads in the original Dragon Age intimidating because those environments were positively oozing with menace and intent.
 The original Dragon Age titles had art direction that would have actively put some players off them.
 That was okay then.
 Today game developers aren’t allowed to make decisions that would split the common denominator.

-The same goes for the combat, which is totally indistinguishable from the previous Dragon Ages.
+The same goes for the combat, which is totally incomparable to the previous Dragon Ages.
 Where once BioWare provided players with methodical pacing that encouraged them to constantly pause the action, carefully weigh up decisions and then use a full host of abilities, Veilguard wants you thinking as little as possible.
 The action is fast, furious, and filled with dodges and counters.
 You can pull up a ring to issue commands, but it has been streamlined to be as fluid as possible, and thanks to cooldown times, you’re going to find yourself defaulting to the same narrow set of moves and “tactics” with each encounter, once you figure out something that you find effective.

 For an action game, Veilguard isn’t bad!
 If EA and BioWare hadn’t set my expectations by making it a Dragon Age experience I would have had great fun ducking, diving, weaving and slashing.
 The combat is responsive, and on the higher difficulty levels, it really tests your timing and manoeuvrability skills.
 But unfortunately, the expectations were set.
 I was expecting a Dragon Age experience.